dropps-io/lookso/LIPs/lip-social_media_feed.md

 The Profile post is composed of 3 main components.

-1. The post content, stored in _LSPXXProfilePost_;
+1. The post content and metadata, stored in _LSPXXProfilePost_;
-2. The keccak256 hash of the post content _LSPXXProfilePostHash_;
+2. The keccak256 hash of the _LSPXXProfilePost_ object, named _LSPXXProfilePostHash_;
 3. _LSPXXProfilePost_ object signature, made with the private key of the Universal Profile controller EOA.
-It can be obtained, for example, using `web3.eth.accounts.sign(data, privateKey);`
+This signature can be obtained, for example, using `web3.eth.accounts.sign(data, privateKey);`

 The LSPXXProfilePost object includes: